-For income, ensure your accounting team has a grasp of the different areas of expense.
-Selling, general and administrative (SG&A) costs often form the bulk of the expense for SaaS companies.
+For gross income, ensure your accounting team has a grasp of the different areas of expense.
+A detailed loss statement can spell out selling, general and administrative (SG&A) costs often form the bulk of the expense for SaaS companies.
 Cost of goods and vendor fees are likely to play a part too.

 It all contributes to the bottom line.
 If your revenue vs. income relationship is looking particularly unhealthy, you may need to consider expanding your statement reporting to include a line-by-line review of all SG&A expenses to look for ways in which those expenses can be reduced.
 Making reductions on seemingly marginal expenses (i.e., the expensive, brand-new 20-person office your six-person team just moved into) may not seem like difference makers, but cumulative cutbacks can improve your company’s outlook.

 Accurate understanding of the revenue vs. income dynamic makes representative financial reporting possible.
 This is fundamental to your ability to analyze processes in your company that could be harming your bottom line.